DFE-Digital/get-into-teaching-app/app/views/content/blog/getting-ready-to-apply.md

 If you’re an undergraduate student interested in teaching physics, maths, computing or modern languages, you might also be able to apply for some paid teaching experience.
 Find out how you might be eligible for a [teaching internship](/teaching-internship-providers).

-## 6. Start lining up your referees
+## 6. Start lining up your references

-You’ll need a couple of referees for your application.
-Your referees will confirm to providers that you're a good fit for teaching.
+You’ll need a couple of references for your application.
+Your references will confirm how they know you and if you're a good fit for teaching.

-When you apply, you'll need to include details of your referees.
-If a training provider offers you a place and you accept, they'll contact your referees to find out more about you.
+When you apply, you'll need to include details of your references.
+If a training provider offers you a place and you accept, they'll contact your references to find out more about you.

 ## 7. Engage with the world of schools and teaching